superlinked/VectorHub/docs/home.md

 VectorHub is a free and open-sourced learning hub for people interested in adding vector retrieval to their ML stack.
 On VectorHub you will find practical resources to help you -

 * Create MVPs with easy-to-follow learning materials
-* Solve use-case specific challenges in vector retrieval
+* Solve use-case-specific challenges in vector retrieval
-* Get confident in taking their MVPs to production
+* Get confident in taking your MVPs to production
-* Learn about different tools and vendors for their use-case
+* Learn about different tools and vendors for your use-case

 Read more about our philosophy in our [Manifesto](manifesto.md).